Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we have investigated the optical properties of mini boson stars within the framework of Palatini $f(R)$ gravity, adopting the quadratic form $f(R) = R + \xi R^2$.
 By numerically solving the modified field equations, we have analyzed photon trajectories and optical images generated under spherical light sources and thin accretion disks.
-Our results reveal several key distinctions between boson stars and Schwarzschild black holes, offering theoretical insights into the astrophysical observability of exotic compact objects.
+The results reveal several key distinctions between boson stars and Schwarzschild black holes, providing theoretical insights into the astrophysical observability of exotic compact objects.

-First, we find that boson stars lack stable photon rings due to the positive second derivative of their effective potential, in stark contrast to the negative second derivative observed in Schwarzschild black holes.
+First, we find that boson stars lack photon rings, as the derivative of the effective potential does not vanish anywhere, in sharp contrast to black holes.
 This characteristic leads to optical images of boson stars being dominated by direct emissions from photons completing a single orbit.
-The absence of photon rings results in distinctive imaging features that can serve as observational signatures.
+The absence of photon rings results in distinctive imaging features that could serve as potential observational signatures.

 Second, we have demonstrated that the optical characteristics of boson stars are highly sensitive to the initial scalar field $\psi_0$ and the gravitational coupling parameter $\xi$.
 Variations in $\psi_0$ significantly affect the size of the boson star and the corresponding Einstein ring, while changes in $\xi$ influence the effective potential and redshift distributions.
+For polarization images, the total linear polarization intensity $\mathsf{P}_o$ is strongly dependent on the intensity.
+Unlike black holes, polarization vectors also appear inside the boson star.
 These dependencies highlight the critical role of model parameters in determining the observational properties of boson stars.

 Our findings underscore the importance of high-resolution observations for distinguishing boson stars from black holes.
-The unique optical features of boson stars, such as the absence of photon rings and the specific redshift patterns, provide a promising pathway for probing the existence of exotic compact objects.
+The unique optical features of boson stars, such as the absence of photon rings and the distribution of polarization vectors, provide a promising pathway for probing the existence of exotic compact objects.
 Moreover, the use of Palatini $f(R)$ gravity in this context extends the applicability of modified gravity theories to compact astrophysical systems, offering an alternative to general relativity for exploring deviations in strong-field regimes.